List Of Foods to Avoid for a Smooth Recovery After Appendix Surgery

 Sweets

-After appendix surgery, it’s crucial to avoid foods high in sugar for several reasons:
+After appendix surgery, it’s crucial to be careful about foods to avoid after appendix surgery, especially high in sugar, for several reasons:

 Examples of Sugary Foods to Avoid